H2CO3/Sparkling/doc/tutorial.md

 English letter  (`a...z`, `A...Z`) or with an underscore (`_`), then any of `a...z`, `A...Z`, `0...9`, or `_` follows.

+## Constants

+Constants can be declared and initialized at file scope only, using the `const` keyword.
+It is obligatory to initialize a constant.
+It is also obligatory for the initializer expression to be non-`nil` (initializing a constant to `nil` will result in a runtime error).

+    const E_SQUARED = exp(2);

+    const my_number = 1 + 2, my_string = "foobar";

 ## Numbers

 You can write integers or floats the same as in C: